-Whether you're already a parent adjusting after injury or thinking about starting a family, here's the headline: people with spinal cord injuries raise happy, healthy, well-adjusted children every day.
+Whether you're already a parent adjusting after injury or thinking about starting a family: people with spinal cord injuries raise happy, healthy, well-adjusted children every day.
 Research bears this out — SCI parents raise children every bit as well as non-disabled parents.
 What it takes is adaptive equipment, some new techniques, and a solid support network.

 You Can Be a Great Parent